dylan-lang/dylan-programming-book/source/collect.rst

 *index* is defined only within the body of the *for* iteration construct.
 The body of the *for* iteration construct begins after the iteration clause(s), and finishes with the matching *end* .
-For the *while* iteration construct shown in `See Building our own copy-sequence <collect.htm#37187>`_, the body starts after the predicate and finishes with the matching *end* .
+For the *while* iteration construct shown in `Building our own copy-sequence <collect.htm#37187>`_, the body starts after the predicate and finishes with the matching *end* .

 The *for* loop can have many different kinds of iteration clauses.
 In this section, we have shown a simple iteration over a series of numbers.
-In `See Lists and efficiency <collect.htm#38085>`_, we use clauses that bind variables to initial values for the first time through a loop, and use expressions to rebind the variables for the second and subsequent times through the loop.
-We also demonstrate a clause that permits iteration to continue until an expression is true, both in `See Lists and efficiency <collect.htm#38085>`_ and ` <heap.htm#18322>`_.
+In `Lists and efficiency <collect.htm#38085>`_, we use clauses that bind variables to initial values for the first time through a loop, and use expressions to rebind the variables for the second and subsequent times through the loop.
+We also demonstrate a clause that permits iteration to continue until an expression is true, both in `Lists and efficiency <collect.htm#38085>`_ and ` <heap.htm#18322>`_.

 The *for* loop has a simple type of iteration clause that we can use to